 There are several international schools in Shenzhen teaching in English right through kindergarten, middle school, and high school.

 Renting an apartment in Shenzhen is more expensive than in other regions of China and there is a wide range of options that may not be available in other regions.
 Choices from bare budget basic studio apartments through to new luxury style apartments with sea views.
 More info see https://shenzhenshopper.com/living/renting-an-apartment-shenzhen

 With at least ten major hospitals, Shenzhen’s health system is quite developed.
-China’s health system is a little different to that of some western countries in that everything is done at the hospital.
+China’s health system is a little different from that of some western countries in that everything is done at the hospital.
 Rather than going to a clinic to see a doctor, all the doctors are based at the hospital.
 The cost is also low, a visit to a doctor at the hospital can cost as little as ten RMB.
 There is a choice between Traditional Chinese Medicine and Western medicine depending on which hospital you choose.
 Hospitals include:

 Shenzhen People’s Hospital

 Add: Dongmen Road North, Shenzhen